Ashley is a UND space studies grad student. She currently works in astrophysics communication at the NASA Goddard Space Flight Center.

 10. Mars is made red by its rusty dust.

 The planet Mars was named after the Roman god of war due to its blood red appearance.
 But what makes it red?
 Iron oxide!
 Earth and Mars both formed with fair amounts of iron, but Earth's higher mass and gravity pulled more of it down toward the center of the planet (into the core, where it now resides).
-The lower gravity on Mars allowed higher concentrations of iron to remain at the surface, where it was then oxidized - it rusted.
-How and why exactly it rusted remain mysteries, though one possibility is weathering by rainstorms from the planet's distant past.
+The lower gravity on Mars allowed higher concentrations of iron to remain at the surface, where it was then oxidized - meaning that it rusted.
+How and why it rusted remain mysteries, though one possibility is weathering by rainstorms from the planet's distant past.

 9. Artificial "canals" on Mars?
 Those were an illusion.